marcelkraus/homepage/themes/bilberry-hugo-theme/README.md

 Follow the steps 1-7 to implement your custom font to your site.

 _Note:_ You don't have to upload the `node_modules` folder to your webspace, this is only created and needed to generate your customized stylesheets.

+# CSS and JS modules
+This theme supports hot-swappable CSS and JavaScript extentions.
+Modules can be specified using the `(css|js)_modules` list parameter.
+Modules can be specified either relative to the `static` directory (e.g. `exampleSite/static/css/custom.css`) or as a URL.

+Modules are imported in the order they appear in the list, and immediately after the default Bilberry CSS and JS files are imported.

 ## Credits